a-tabaza/genai_interview_questions/README.md

 During the training of embedding models, which are often used as retrievers, positive and negative pairs of text are used to indicate what pieces of text correspond to each other, examples include the titles, headers and subheaders on a Wikipedia page, and their corresponding paragraphs, reddit posts and their top voted comments, etc.

-A user query is often embedded, and an index is queried, if the index had entire documents contained within it to be queried for top-k hits, a retreiver would not be able to return the most relevant information, as the documents to be queried would be too large to comprehend.
+A user query is often embedded, and an index is queried, if the index had entire documents contained within it to be queried for top-k hits, a retriever would not be able to return the most relevant information, as the documents to be queried would be too large to comprehend.

 To summarize, we chunk text because:
 - We need to break down large pieces of text into smaller, more manageable chunks, where we ideally wish to have each chunk contain defined pieces of information we can query.